stephanebachelier/superapi/README.md

 ### Tokenized url

-You often need to parameterize API path where parameters will only be known at runtime.
-The solution is simple just use `:token`, eg:
+You often need to parameterize API path with values only known at runtime.
+In this case, you can write the service's path with placeholder with the following syntax `:token`.

+Service definition:

 ```
 // configuration